alikilic1631/QT-Capital-Quantitative-Team-Team/README.md

-# QT-Capital-Quantitative-Team
-Queen's Tower Capital's Quantitative Trading Division
+# Queen's Tower Capital's Quantitative Trading Division

 Welcome to the Quantitative Trading Division of QT Capital.
 Here are the projects we developed over the months of work we did in the fund: